 Sometimes the bowls of the air filter are plastic with a metal shroud, or are completely metal construction.
 That being the case, why use metal or metal shrouded bowls filter bowls?
-There’s a page about that on this site.
+There’s a page about metal filter bowls for compressed air.

 7) Filter Quiet Zone